Cwwai1/Team-60-assignment1/README.md

 Hardware that are used for this assignment:
-	Arduino board
+	Arduino board.
-	LED light
+	LED light.
-	Motion sensor
+	Motion sensor.
-	an USB cable to connect Arduino board to the machine(desktop / laptop) Few wires to connect the motion sensor and LED light to the Arduino board
+	an USB cable to connect Arduino board to the machine(desktop / laptop).
+	Few wires to connect the motion sensor and LED light to the Arduino board.

 To setup the Arduino board for Task 2:
 	To connect the LED:
-		Plug in the positive side of the LED to the Port 13 Plug in the negative side of the LED to the GND
+		Plug in the positive side of the LED to the Port 13.
+		Plug in the negative side of the LED to the GND.

 	To connect the motion sensor:
-		Plug in Out to Port 2
+		Plug in Out to Port 2.
-		Plug in VCC to 5V
+		Plug in VCC to 5V.
-		Plug in GND of PIR to GND of Arduino board
+		Plug in GND of PIR to GND of Arduino board.

-	Lastly, plug in Arduino board to machine (desktop / laptop)
+	Lastly, plug in Arduino board to machine (desktop / laptop).

 In order for task 2 to work properly, Node.js, Johnny five and socket.io are required to be installed.
 Open the LXTerminal and write the lines given below: